SAPikachu/flash3kyuu_deband/docs/source/parameters.rst

 .. option:: preset

     Use preset parameters.
-Preset will be applied before other parameters so that you can easily override individual parameter. :doc:`You can check available presets here <presets>`.
+Preset will be applied before other parameters so that you can easily override individual parameter.

+    :doc:`See available presets <presets>`